 What kind of budget do you have?
 Depending on the number and complexity of documents to be remediated, purchasing a license to use remediation software in-house is probably going to be less expensive than outsourcing.
 However, time is money.
 While completing this project yourself may be less expensive than hiring a professional, it will probably take you a lot longer, and you run the risk of missing potential accessibility issues of which you may not have been aware.
 If you go through all the trouble of remediation only to find out you’ve made enough mistakes to render your document inaccessible anyway, you’ll still face the risk of litigation, which can be outrageously expensive.
 If you have any doubts about your abilities, it’s best to hire a professional to at least offer testing to make sure you’re safe against litigation because it’s certainly cheaper than facing a lawsuit.

 Initially, you may want to just jump in and try to figure out how to remediate your own website, but the process of making your website accessible should be considered very carefully.
 Whether or not to remediate your own website and the elements on it will be a decision made based on your business’s unique needs, and unless you have professional accessibility experts on staff, outside professionals should be consulted to make sure it’s done correctly.
-Don’t make the mistake of only considering money when deciding how to best approach your accessibility process.
+Don’t make the mistake of only considering money when deciding how to best approach your accessibility process and PDF remediation.